Screen Accord

 Select all that apply

-What types of games are acceptable for your child?
+What types of game experiences are acceptable?

 Games range from fully offline single-player experiences to always-online games with live interactions with strangers.